wp-plugins/twfeed/readme.txt

 * Basic plugin, early development stage.
 * Displays tweets in a unordered list so output can be styled with CSS.
 * Tweet links are opened in a new window or tab.
-* Defaults to 5 posts from the twitter user.
+* Defaults to 5 posts from my twitter account.

 == Installation ==